dinjou/magus/README.md

 ## Known Issues

-- Email exports print to console in dev mode (configure SMTP for production)
+- Email exports print to console in dev mode (configure SMTP for production).
+Or maybe it doesn't.
+I didn't really test it because I didn't want to spend any more time getting an SNMP server up and running tonight.
 - Health checks show "unhealthy" due to missing requests module in container (doesn't affect functionality)
 - Analytics Week/Month views require completed (stopped) tasks to show data
-- PWA features not yet implemented (Sprint 8-9)

 ---